Medical expert of the article

 >50 |

-The normal orifice area of the mitral valve is 4-6 cm 2.
-The area of 1-2 cm 2 indicates moderate or severe mitral stenosis and often causes clinical symptoms during exercise.
-An area of <1 cm 2 is a critical stenosis and may cause symptoms at rest.
-The size of the left atrium and the pressure in it is progressively increased to compensate for mitral stenosis.
-Pulmonary venous and capillary pressure also increases and can cause secondary pulmonary hypertension, leading to right ventricular heart failure and regurgitation on the tricuspid valve and the pulmonary artery valve.
-The rate of progression of pathology varies.
+The normal mitral valve orifice area is 4–6 cm 2.
+An area of 1–2 cm 2 indicates moderate to severe mitral stenosis and often causes clinical symptoms during exercise.
+An area < 1 cm 2 represents critical stenosis and may cause symptoms at rest.
+Left atrial size and pressure progressively increase to compensate for mitral stenosis.
+Pulmonary venous and capillary pressures also increase and may cause secondary pulmonary hypertension, leading to right ventricular failure and tricuspid and pulmonary regurgitation.
+The rate of progression of the pathology varies.

-Diagnostics of the mitral stenosis
+Diagnostics mitral stenosis

-Additional information can be obtained using the stress test (stress echocardiography) with the registration of transmitral and tricuspid blood flow.
-When the area of the mitral valve <1.5 cm 2 and a pressure gradient of> 50 mm.
-Hg Art. (after exercise) it is necessary to consider the issue of balloon mitral valvuloplasty.
+Additional information can be obtained using a stress test (stress echocardiography) with recording of transmitral and tricuspid blood flow.
+If the mitral valve area is < 1.5 cm2 and the pressure gradient is > 50 mmHg (after stress), balloon mitral valvuloplasty should be considered.

 In addition, spontaneous echo contrast during transesophageal echocardiography is an independent predictor of embolic complications in patients with mitral stenosis.